Tallulah (DJ)

-Tallulah (born Martyn Allam) (1948 – 28 March 2008) was a German-born, London-based, British DJ, recording artist, producer, and club promoter.
+Martyn Allam (1948 – 28 March 2008), known professionally as Tallulah, was a German-born, London-based, British DJ, recording artist, producer, and club promoter.
 Tallulah's music career spanned from 1972 until his death in 2008.

 Tallulah was at the heart of London's club scene for more than 40 years, 35 years of those as a DJ, alternative performer, club and bar promoter, and personality.
-His lifestyle and career linked him to figures such as playwright Joe Orton and Orton's partner, actor Kenneth Halliwell, actor Kenneth Williams, actress Barbara Windsor, musician Lemmy of (Motörhead), performance artist Leigh Bowery and DJ Kenny Everett.
+His lifestyle and career linked him to figures such as playwright Joe Orton and Orton's partner, actor Kenneth Williams and DJ Kenny Everett.
 His career also included jobs as a restaurateur, and hotel manager.

 Family

 Allam was born in 1948 in Hamburg to English parents.
-His father worked in the catering and hotel industry and was stationed in Hamburg after WWII to help with the Reclamation.
+His father worked in the catering and hotel industry and was stationed in Hamburg after World War II to help with the Reclamation.
 His father's job in Hamburg involved helping to re-establish a hotel.
 After living in Hamburg for three years, Allam travelled to the UK with his grandmother, where he remained living.
 When his parents returned to the UK to live permanently, Allam rejoined them.
 The family moved to nearby Barnehurst in north-west Kent.
 Just before Allam joined primary school the family relocated again, this time to Maidstone where he spent most of his childhood and early adolescence.

 At the age of fifteen, Allam attended catering college (East Kent College) in Broadstairs.
 His early interest in music and fashion stemmed from this era: "It would be ’66.
 I was well into music by then.
 Those towns and London were very mod influenced.
 You know what it’s like being brought up in the suburbs: for you to make a statement, you put yourself up for criticism in the way you dress, especially during the ’60s."
 The first record Allam purchased was Then He Kissed Me by the Crystals (1963), which he bought from a record store in Maidstone.
 The first vinyl album he bought, I Put A Spell On You by Nina Simone (1965), was from HMV record store in Oxford Street, London.

 The initial moment Allam came face to face with his sexuality was when his parents sent him to ballroom dance classes at the Palace Theatre in Maidstone: "Not the best thing to do with a son who’s slightly fey."